RattleyCooper/selenext/README.md

 * [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/)
 * [lxml](http://lxml.de/)

+If you need to spin some text, check out [spintax](https://github.com/AceLewis/spintax) for python!

 Once you have the dependencies, you can download this repository and start using it, however you may want to read over the documentation below.